 A fire severely damaged the historic 19th century tannery mill complex in 2011, leading to its substantial demolition.
 Now however, this derelict site is set to receive a new lease of life creating up to 122 net additional jobs and generating a multi-million pound boost to the local economy.

-The scheme comprises a total of 32,000 ft² of new retail floorspace, including a foodstore and a range of non-food retail units, together with up to 300 m² of floorspace for a hot food takeaway.
-In addition, there will be ten industrial units amounting to a total of 24,000 ft² and a separate 1,500 ft² café fronting the site.
+The mixed-use scheme comprises a total of 32,000 ft² of new retail floorspace, including a foodstore and a range of non-food retail units, together with up to 300 m² of floorspace for a hot food takeaway.
+In addition, there will also be ten industrial units amounting to a total of 24,000 ft² and a separate 1,500 ft² café fronting the site.